ahsankhatri/sublimetext2-codeigniter-completions/readme.md

 Just start typing and up will pop the CodeIgniter functions in question.

 By default Sublime Text only triggers on characters, so if you’re trying to auto-complete by typing “$this” it isn’t going to work.
-Instead, try typing “this” and you should see the list pop up.
+Instead, try typing ~~“this”~~ “ci” and you should see the list pop up.

 Tips
 ----